-Rather than abolish the process altogether, what should you be doing to make sure it really brings value to your organisation?
+Rather than abolish the process altogether, what should you be doing to make sure that valuable feedback and goal setting happen within your organisation?

 Regular feedback and performance checks are increasingly popular.
 At Stiff Science, teams carry out reviews as many times as is thought necessary over the course of the appraisal year.
 And at PwC, employees are equipped with an app that allows them to request feedback from their manager whenever they wish.